Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

 Find Out More About Infolinks Here.

-Once your traffic reaches 10,000 pageviews per month, you'll begin to gain access to cost-per-impression ad networks.
+Once your traffic reaches 10,000 pageviews per month, you'll begin to gain access to cost-per-impression advertising platforms.
 These companies take a much different approach to ad revenue generation.

 They show their ads through websites that already have a consistently large following, so by working with a much smaller client base of publishers, they can budget dedicated resources to optimize your site to maximize revenue.